 The comparative risk associated with the construction of a cap is relatively low since it does not involve significant amounts of soil being excavated for off-site disposal, reduces the number of vehicles leaving the site, and will provide a barrier for the migration of PFAS into groundwater which is the primary risk with the PFAS contaminants remaining in the soil.
-The caps will be managed in the future under an AUL.
+The caps will be managed in the future under an AUL and as indicated above, bi-annual groundwater monitoring is being contacted under an IRA to monitor the effectiveness of the caps.